-Combination of two pharmaceuticals proves effective in the treatment of multiple sclerosisNovember 26th, 2012 in Medications /
+Combination of two pharmaceuticals proves effective in the treatment of multiple sclerosisNovember 26, 2012 in Medicine & Health / Medications

 A new substance class for the treatment of multiple sclerosis and other neurodegenerative diseases now promises increased efficacy paired with fewer side effects.